AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 Now, just open up a file and mess it up on purpose; you should see squiggly red lines if the violation is treated as an error and orange if it's a warning.
 VS Code will auto-format your code with ESLint when you save the file.

 If that doesn't work, try the command `Developer: Reload Window` instead.
-This restarts VS Code rather than just the JavaScript/TypeScript language servers.
+This reloads your VS Code window rather than restarting the JavaScript and TypeScript language servers.

-## Debugging ESLint Errors During the Installation Process
+## ESLint Still Not Formatting on Save?

 I've gone through this process myself enough times to be reasonably confident that it will work.
 But tooling can be tricky, especially in JavaScript's massive ecosystem.
 Sometimes, things do go wrong during the process of setting up your project.
 But don't panic!

 If ESLint is unable to lint your files for whatever reason, check the bottom-right corner of your VS Code status bar.
 If ESLint encountered an error, you should see `ESLint` with a warning triangle next to it.
 Click it to open your `Output` pane; any errors will be listed there.

+Usually, ESLint will encounter errors for one of the following reasons:

+1. You're trying to use an ESLint plugin that isn't installed.
+2. You're using JSON for your ESLint config and have trailing commas somewhere.
+3. You're using a rule that ESLint does not recognize.

+Debugging these issues is beyond the scope of this guide.

 ## That's It!